3DCoded/Happy-Hare/Basic-Operation.md

 Firstly MMU pulls a short length of filament from the gate to the start of the bowden tube.

   <ul>
     <li>With Encoder: This is achieved using the encoder by advancing filament until if is measured.
-It it doesn't see filament it will try 'encoder_load_retries' times (default 2).
+It it doesn't see filament it will try `encoder_load_retries` times (default 2).
 If still no filament it will report the error.
-The speed of this initial movement is controlled by 'gear_short_move_speed'.
+The speed of this initial movement is controlled by `gear_short_move_speed`.
 Note that the encoder sensor is considered "point 0" and any movement beyond into the bowden will automatically be handled by the next bowden move.</li>
     <li>With Gate Sensor: This is achieved by homing to specific point.
 Note that the homing point is considered "point 0".</li>
   </ul>

 #### 3. Bowden Tube Loading:
 The MMU will then load the filament through the bowden in a fast movement.
 The speed is controlled by `gear_from_spool_speed` and `gear_from_buffer_speed` depending on whether Happy Hare believes it is pulling filament from the spool or from the buffer.
 It is advantageous to pull more slowly from the spool to overcome the higher friction.
-Once a full unload has occurred and deposited filament in the buffer the higher speed 'gear_speed_from_buffer' can be used to reduce loading times.
+Once a full unload has occurred and deposited filament in the buffer the higher speed `gear_speed_from_buffer` can be used to reduce loading times.
 The length of the bowden move is determined by the calibrated value `mmu_calibration_bowden_length` that is persisted in `mmu_vars.cfg`

   <ul>
     <li>With Encoder: Sometimes when loading from spool a sudden jerk can occur causing the gear stepper to loose steps.
 There is an advanced option to allow for correction if this occurs (or other slippage) if an encoder is fitted.
-If `bowden_apply_correction` is enabled and the encoder measures a difference greater than `bowden_allowable_load_delta', additional moves will be made correct the error (see comments in `mmu_parameters.cfg` for more details)</li>
+If `bowden_apply_correction` is enabled and the encoder measures a difference greater than `bowden_allowable_load_delta`, additional moves will be made correct the error (see comments in `mmu_parameters.cfg` for more details)</li>
   </ul>

 #### 4. Toolhead Homing:
 Before loading to the nozzle it is usually necessary to establish a known home position close or in the toolhead.
 For this point is then a known distance to the nozzle.
 There are four main methods of achieving this and the choice depends on the setting of `extruder_homing_endstop` and associated parameters.
   <ul>
-    <li>4a. "collision" - Detects the collision with the extruder gear by creeping towards the extruder while monitoring encoder movement (obviously requires encoder and can cause filament grinding)
+    <li>4a. `collision` - Detects the collision with the extruder gear by creeping towards the extruder while monitoring encoder movement (obviously requires encoder and can cause filament grinding)
-    <li>4a. "mmu_gear_touch" - Use touch detection when the gear stepper hits the extruder (requires careful stallguard callibration)
+    <li>4a. `mmu_gear_touch` - Use touch detection when the gear stepper hits the extruder (requires careful stallguard callibration)
-    <li>4a. "extruder" - If you have a "filament entry" endstop configured this will delicately home filament to this sensor before moving `toolhead_entry_to_extruder` to snug the filament to the extruder gears
+    <li>4a. `extruder` - If you have a "filament entry" endstop configured this will delicately home filament to this sensor before moving `toolhead_entry_to_extruder` to snug the filament to the extruder gears
-    <li>4a. "none" - Don't attempt to home.
+    <li>4a. `none` - Don't attempt to home.
 Only possibiliy if lacking all sensor options but also automatically employed by Happy Hare if a toolhead sensor is available.
 In this case the fast bowden similar move the required calibrated distance
     <li>4b.
-Toolhead Homing: MMU will home the end of the filament to the toolhead sensor up to a maximum distance of 'toolhead_homing_max'.
+Toolhead Homing: MMU will home the end of the filament to the toolhead sensor up to a maximum distance of `toolhead_homing_max`.
 Since the toolhead sensor is inside the extruder the transition moves detailed below will be employed.</li>
   <ul>
 Of the various methods, having a toolhead sensor positioned past the extruder gears and letting Happy Hare opt out of the need to home to the extruder is the most accurate and reliable.